 7. Extension cords should not be run under the carpet or through doorways and walls.

 Electrical cords can easily break or become damaged, especially if they are pinched by a closing door.
 They can also overheat if plugged into an overloaded circuit so never run them through walls or under carpets.

 8. Use a power bar for multiple items in one outlet.

 If you need more than two devices plugged into an outlet then use a power bar but avoid plugging extension cords into a power bar.

 9. Extension cords are not a substitute for permanent electrical wiring.

 If you need a consistent electrical source then talk to our Abbotsford electricians about installing permanent electrical wiring.
 Extensions cords are not designed for permanent use and should only be utilized as a temporary power supply.

 When not in use, extension cords should be stored properly.
 Coil them up loosely and avoid kinking the wires.
 This will also help improve the lifespan of your electrical extension cords.
 Extension cord safety – watch for signs of a damaged cord, which might include loose prongs, cord heating up when in use, and exposed insulation or cord wiring.

 About Premium Electric

-Premium Electric services clients throughout the Vancouver Lower Mainland but primarily in communities throughout the Fraser Valley including Abbotsford, Chilliwack, Aldergrove, Mission, and Maple Ridge.
+Premium Electric services clients throughout the Vancouver Lower Mainland but primarily in communities throughout the Fraser Valley including Abbotsford, Chilliwack, Aldergrove, Langley, Mission, and Maple Ridge.